vcostanza/TuneBlob/README.md

 ![TuneBlob](app/src/main/res/mipmap-xhdpi/ic_launcher.png)

 ## Overview
 TuneBlob is a simple Android app for aiding with musical tuning.
-It has two different visualization modes:
+It has 3 different visualization modes:
 - Radial meter - Traditional radial tuning meter with a rotating pointer line that shows microtonal variation
 - Graph meter - Tones are represented by lines on a grid that resembles a piano roll
+- Dual meter - Both the radial and graph meters are shown side by side

-Users can switch between the two modes using the left-most button on the action bar.
+Users can switch between these modes using the left-most buttons on the action bar.

 ## Requirements
 - Android 6.0 Marshmallow or newer (tested with Android 7.1, 9, and 11)